Lego Rock Raiders (video game): PlayStation version

 Unlike the Windows version, the PlayStation version is an action and strategy game, in which the player controls a character instead of just commanding a squad.
 While the former was centered on constructing a base and mining, the latter centers on exploring.

 Most missions require the player to collect a certain amount of Energy Crystals, while some missions require the player to rescue Rock Raiders that have been trapped by landslides.
-There are eighteen campaign missions, and six multiplayer missions, all completely different between the NTSC and PAL versions of the game.
-The PAL version also including three bonus missions that are accessible after the campaign is completely finished, and twelve additional multiplayer missions reusing levels from the main campaign.
+There are eighteen campaign missions, and six multiplayer missions, all completely different between the North American (NTSC) and European (PAL) versions of the game.
+The PAL version also including three bonus missions that are accessible after the campaign is completely finished, and eighteen multiplayer missions largely reusing levels from the main campaign.
 Rather than a percentage, at the end of each mission you receive either a bronze medal (minimum required objectives complete), a silver medal (most objectives complete), or a gold medal (all objectives complete in the required time).